Gopal Rajwani: Life

-instance of Gop Behrani.
+insistence of Gop Behrani.
 This led to reprisal killings – as many as 22 murders in five months.
 It was said during this period that "there would be a killing in Ulhasnagar every Tuesday."

 It was during this period that Pappu Kalani emerged as the leader of his own organized crime gang.

 In 1992, Pappu Kalani was arrested for the murder of Rajwani henchman Maruthi Jadhav (and subsequently charged in seven other murders).
-Pappu was in jail for nine years, and in this period, Rajwani then returned to Ulhasnagar.
+Pappu was in jail for nine years, and in this period, Rajwani returned to Ulhasnagar.
 He joined the Shiv Sena in 1995, and emerged as a top leader of the party in Ulhasnagar.

-On 24 January 2000, around 11 AM, he was getting off from his car to attend court at the First Class Magistrate's court in Ulhasnagar, when he was attacked by four gunmen, and died of injuries in the head, chest, neck and back.
+On 24 January 2000, around 11 AM, as he was getting off from his car to attend court at the First-Class Magistrate's court in Ulhasnagar, he was attacked by four gunmen, and died of injuries to the head, chest, neck and back.

 It is widely believed that Pappu Kalani, recently elected MLA from Ulhasnagar, although in jail at the time, had masterminded his murder.